gabe-kai/EarthRing/docs/03-database-schema.md

 - **Implementation**: Created in migration `000015_normalize_zone_geometry_for_area`
 - **Usage**: All zone queries use `ST_Area(normalize_zone_geometry_for_area(geometry))` instead of `ST_Area(geometry)` to handle wrap-around cases correctly
 - **Purpose**: Fixes bug where zones crossing X axis (0/264,000,000 boundary) calculated area incorrectly (billions of m² instead of correct area)
+- **IMPORTANT**: This function should ONLY be used for read-only operations (area calculation, distance checks, etc.).
+Do NOT use it in transformation pipelines (merge, union, etc.) as the JSON manipulation creates structures that corrupt when further transformed.
+For merging wrapped zones, use `ST_DumpPoints` + `ST_MakePolygon` instead.
+See `WRAP_POINT_FIX_SUMMARY.md` for details.

 ### Structures